25 May 2013

 Dear Readers,

-In the message I am sharing with you, St. Clare of Assisi explains that contemplation is the summit of love and prayer.
-I hope you will discover more and more the loving gaze of God upon you and that you, too, begin to look at Him with your loving eyes.
+In the message I am sharing with you, Saint Clare of Assisi explains that contemplation is the highest expression of love and prayer.
+I hope you will increasingly experience God’s loving gaze upon you and that you, too, will begin to look at Him with loving eyes.

 I pray for you and accompany you with my prayers.